JaggerD7932/github-tutorial/README.md

 > For those who don't know, an SSH key is used because it is a "Secure Shell", which meas that it will keep your files scure even if your network isn't.
 > It's also great becuase you won't need to log in every time you want to access what you use SSH with, which makes getting into your IDE's code way easier.

-To start, you'll want to follow these steps:
+To do that, you'll want to follow these steps:
 1. Look at the top right corner, and click the profile icon, and navigate to settings.
 2. On the left sidebar, click on SSH and GPG.
 3. Assuming you're using Cloud9, add the title "cloud9" to the setup.